-We have a large range of electric powered tow tugs and tow tractors and tow vehicles for sale.
-The Sitecraft range of pedestrian powered and electrical powered tow vehicles includes the European designed and manufactured Movexx range of towing tugs.
+We have a large range of electric powered tow tugs, tow tractors and powered wheelie bin movers for sale.
+The Sitecraft range of pedestrian powered and electric powered tow vehicles includes the European designed and manufactured Movexx range of towing tugs.
 These battery electric powered tow tugs come in a wide variety of configurations to suit your material handling needs.
 All these variants can be customised to take care of your individual requirements.

-We have electric pedestrian tow tugs and powered tow vehicles to suit a wide range of industries including airports, food processing, wheelie bin handling, hospitals, residential apartments, warehouse and retail.
+We have electric pedestrian tow tugs and waste bin movers to suit a wide range of industries including airports, food processing, wheelie bin handling, hospitals, residential apartments, warehouse and retail.
 These versatile battery powered tuggers can push and manoeuvre loads up to 50 tonnes.
+Electric wheelie bin movers are widely used to provide safe and effortless movement of heavy waste bins.
 Stainless steel versions are available for clean room applications and food and pharmaceutical manufacturing operations.

 Our industrial pedestrian tow tugs and tow vehicle range offers material towing capabilities up to 20,000 kg.
-We also supply a range of wheelie bin trailers and motorised bin movers.
+We also supply a range of powered wheelie bin movers and electric bin tuggers.
 The rubbish bin transporter is available in both ride on and sit down configurations.
 Sitecraft offers on site consultation and product demonstration.
 With offices in Melbourne, Sydney and Brisbane we are well equipped to provide solutions Australia wide for your manual handling requirements.

 Using muscle power for these tasks puts workers at risk of every day from serious strains to backs and upper body and abdominal tears.
 Sometimes all it takes is a single heavy application of physical force to cause a serious injury.
 Sitecraft’s electric tow tugs, tow tractors and battery powered vehicles contribute to preventing workplace injuries.

 Australia’s health and safety regulators have been urging employers over the past 25 years to transform their materials handling procedures to reduce injury.
 The range of equipment is so wide now there is no reason to put workers at risk from excessive physical effort when shifting loads.